Getting Started

 The design principles of Caliban are the following:

-). - minimal amount of boilerplate: no need to manually define a schema for every type in your API.
-Let the compiler do the boring work.
+- minimal amount of boilerplate: you don't need to manually define schemas for every type in your API.
+Let the compiler handle the tedious work.

 file: